-The Company intends to distribute to its unit holders in the form of a quarterly distribution all of the CAFD it generates each quarter, less reserves for the prudent conduct of the business, including among others, maintenance capital expenditures to maintain the operating capacity of the assets.
-Distributions on the units are subject to available capital, market conditions, and compliance with associated laws, regulations and other contractual obligations.
-The Company expects that, based on current circumstances, comparable cash distributions will continue to be paid in the foreseeable future.
+The Company intends to use the amount of cash that it receives from its distributions from Clearway Energy LLC to pay quarterly dividends to the holders of its Class A common stock and Class C common stock.
+Clearway Energy LLC intends to distribute to its unit holders in the form of a quarterly distribution all of the CAFD it generates each quarter, less reserves for the prudent conduct of the business, including among others, maintenance capital expenditures to maintain the operating capacity of the assets.
+Dividends on the Class A common stock and Class C common stock are subject to available capital, market conditions, and compliance with associated laws, regulations and other contractual obligations.
+The Company expects that, based on current circumstances, comparable cash dividends will continue to be paid in the foreseeable future.

-The following table lists the distributions paid on the Company's Class A, B, C and D units during the nine months ended September 30, 2020:
+The following table lists the dividends paid on the Company's Class A common stock and Class C common stock during the nine months ended September 30, 2020:

-Second Quarter Third Quarter 2020 2020 First Quarter 2020 Distributions per Class A, B, C and D unit \$ 0.3125 \$ 0.2100 \$ 0.2100
+l Quarter 2020 Sec ond Quarter 2020 First Quarter 2020 Dividends per Class A share \$ 0.3125 \$ 0.2100 \$ 0.2100 Dividends per Class C share \$ 0.3125 \$ 0.2100 \$ 0.2100

-On October 27, 2020, the Company declared a distribution on its Class A, Class B, Class C and Class D units of \$0.318 per unit payable on December 15, 2020 to unit holders of record as of December 1, 2020.
+On October 27, 2020, the Company declared quarterly dividends on its Class A common stock and Class C common stock of \$0.318 per share payable on December 15, 2020, to stockholders of record as of December 1, 2020.